cvdlab/LinearAlgebraicRepresentation.jl/CAGD.jl/docs/src/planar_arrangement.md

 end
 ```

-#### Spatially indexing of lines
+#### Spatial indexing of lines

 An example with only 10 lines, scaled twice to have a sufficient number of pairwise intersections is generated here.
 Below we show the $\mathcal{I}(\sigma)$ for each line $\sigma$.
 Just note that each one has several others of possible intersection here, due to their elongated size.
 In normal geometric data the cardinality of each query is much smaller.
 ```
 julia> V,EV = randlines(10,2.)
 julia> Sigma = Lar.spaceindex((V,EV))
-julia> collect(zip(tuple(1:length(EV)...),tuple(Sigma...)))
+julia> [(k,tuple) for (k,tuple) in enumerate(Sigma)]

 10-element Array{Tuple{Int64,Array{Int64,1}},1}:
  (1, [3, 10, 8, 9, 7, 2])
  (2, [3, 9, 4, 1])